 To the extent that we employ our vessels on voyage charters, we will incur expenses that include bunkers, port charges, canal tolls and cargo handling operations, as these expenses are borne by the vessel owner on voyage charters.
 As is common in the shipping industry, we pay commissions ranging from 1.25% to 5.50% to unaffiliated ship brokers associated with the charterers, depending on the number of brokers involved with arranging the charter.
 Bunkers, port charges, and canal tolls primarily increase in periods during which vessels are employed on voyage charters because these expenses are for the vessel owner's account.
-Voyage expenses for the three months ended June 30, 2021 and 2020 were \$24.5 million and \$23.8 million, respectively.
-The increase in voyage expenses was primarily due to an increase in broker commission expense as a result of the increase in revenues.
+Voyage expenses for the three months ended September 30, 2021 and 2020 were \$30.3 million and \$19.6 million, respectively.
+The increase in voyage expenses was primarily due to an increase in bunker consumption expense as bunker fuel prices increased in the current year as well as an increase in voyage charter business and an increase in broker commission expense as a result of the increase in revenues.

-Voyage expenses for the six months ended June 30, 2021 and 2020 were \$51.1 million and \$50.3 million, respectively.
-The increase in voyage expenses was primarily due to an increase in bunker consumption expense as bunker fuel prices increased in the current year compared to prior year and an increase in broker commission expense as a result of the increase in Revenues.
+Voyage expenses for the nine months ended September 30, 2021 and 2020 were \$81.4 million and \$70.0 million, respectively.
+The increase in voyage expenses was primarily due to an increase in bunker consumption expense and an increase in broker commission expense as a result of the increase in revenues.